alexlux58/DevOps-Dashboard/README.md

 ## Description

 This repository contains a web application with some Flask routes for user authentication and account management.
 The application uses Flask, SQLAlchemy, and Flask-Login to provide a basic user registration and login system.
+Also has a monitoring tab to analyze CPU and Memory utilization.
+Includes a Notes section where notes can be stored and deleted as well as a Database Search section where user can upload Human Services Data and query the imported data.

 ![Montioring](Monitoring.png)
 ![Database Search](DatabaseSearch.png)